 Auditing a Course

-- Auditing is permitted only at the discretion of the instructor; you must obtain the instructor’s signature on the Audit Authorization Form that will be provided to you by the School of Professional Studies in order to complete your course registration.
+- Auditing is permitted only at the discretion of the instructor; you must obtain the instructor’s signature on the Audit Authorization Form that will be provided to you by the Division of Pre-College & Summer Undergraduate Programs in order to complete your course registration.

 - Students generally are not permitted to audit laboratory, writing, or language courses.

 - AICU Language Consortium students are not permitted to audit courses.

 - Visiting Students are subject to the same academic policies regarding course prerequisites, grading options, extension of work, etc. as any other Brown student.
 Please refer to Brown University’s Academic and Student Conduct Code.

 - Refunds for Visiting Students follow the refund policy established for Brown degree candidates

 - No financial aid is available for Visiting Students.

 - AICU Language Consortium students: tuition is covered by your home institution.

 - AICU Language Consortium students and Postdoctoral Fellows: no application fee is required; please contact [email protected] for fee waiver instructions.